 The Pyramids of Meroe are visible from afar, a dozen or so triangles made from stone bricks sticking out from the hills like a row of broken teeth.
-The Sudanese passengers in our crowded overland bus are dozing in their seats, curtains drawn, they are on their way to Khartoum and don’t care for the views outside.
-“Please stop here,” we shout to the driver in Arabic, or at least we hope we do – anyway he gets the point and lets us get off into the desert.
+The Sudanese passengers in our crowded overland bus are dozing in their seats.
+The curtains are drawn, they are on their way to Khartoum and don’t care for the views outside.
+“Please stop here,” we shout to the driver in Arabic.
+Or at least we hope that is what we shout … Anyway he gets the point and lets us get off into the desert.
 From the road we have to trod just about 500 m across the sand towards the ticket office of the huge pyramid compound, but the souvenir sellers and the lone German tourist resting in the shade with his guide and driver are speechless for a moment at seeing two backpackers: “Did you walk all the way here?”.
 There aren’t many tourists at the Meroe Pyramids of Bagrawiyya, Sudan’s No. 1 tourist attraction, and they generally come in Four-Wheel Drives and mostly in groups.
-The other Meroe sites are much less visited.
+The other Meroe sites in Sudan are much less visited.

 Capital of the Kushite empire